proxmox/ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

   socket as explained in `Using the monitor's admin socket`_ and `Understanding mon_status`_.

   If the monitor is out of the quorum, its state should be one of ``probing``, ``electing`` or ``synchronizing``.
-If it happens to be either ``leader`` or ``peon``, then the monitor believes to be in quorum, while the remaining cluster is sure it is not; or maybe it got into the quorum while we were troubleshooting the monitor, so check you ``ceph -s`` again just to make sure.
+If it happens to be either ``leader`` or ``peon``, then the monitor believes to be in quorum, while the remaining cluster is sure it is not; or maybe it got into the quorum while we were troubleshooting the monitor, so check you ``ceph status`` again just to make sure.
 Proceed if the monitor is not yet in the quorum.

 What if the state is ``probing``?

   This means the monitor is still looking for the other monitors.
 Every time you start a monitor, the monitor will stay in this state for some time while trying to connect the rest of the monitors specified in the ``monmap``.
 The time a monitor will spend in this state can vary.
 For instance, when on a single-monitor cluster (never do this in production), the monitor will pass through the probing state almost instantaneously.
-  In a multi-monitor cluster, the monitors will stay in this state until they find enough monitors to form a quorum -- this means that if you have 2 out of 3 monitors down, the one remaining monitor will stay in this state indefinitely until you bring one of the other monitors up.
+In a multi-monitor cluster, the monitors will stay in this state until they find enough monitors to form a quorum |---| this means that if you have 2 out of 3 monitors down, the one remaining monitor will stay in this state indefinitely until you bring one of the other monitors up.

   If you have a quorum the starting daemon should be able to find the other monitors quickly, as long as they can be reached.
 If your